CORDEX-be2/ValEnsPy/docs/doc_examples/index.rst

 ####################

 This page will be filled with a list of common examples.
-These examples are made as notbooks, and will be rendered as such.
+These examples are made as notebooks, and will be rendered as such.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    workflow_example.ipynb
    making_a_diagnostic.ipynb